 Remember that the goal of most summer jobs is to secure a permanent offer or (in cases where the employer typically does not extend a permanent offer – for example, most public interest positions) at least to leave with superb references.
 Even if you ultimately decide not to accept an offer from your summer employer, having an offer in hand (or strong references) will enhance your marketability for future employment opportunities.
 Therefore, enthusiastically pursue clerkships but make professional choices to protect your reputation with your current employer.

-- Should I go to every clerkship interview I am offered?
+- Should I do every clerkship interview I am offered?

-You should have applied only to judges for whom you would like to work.
+You should be applying only to judges for whom you would like to work.
 If you are offered interviews and you are able to manage your current work responsibilities, then certainly try to interview with every judge who invites you, grouping together (as much as possible) in-person interviews that require travel.
 However, you do not necessarily have to go in person.
 Before resorting to turning down an interview, at least explore whether the judge is willing to conduct the interview by videoconference or telephone, which likely will be more common over the summer.